alt3/cakephp-swagger/README.md

 ```

 The above will:
-- turn OFF caching when in debug mode
+- automatically turn ON caching when in production mode
-- no longer set CORS headers for the definition responses
+- prevent CORS headers being added to the definition responses
-- change the page title used for the UI
+- change the page title as used by the UI

 ## Usage